Page of the United States Senate: Residence

-U.S. Senate pages reside at the Daniel Webster Senate Page Residence.
-This facility is a former funeral home and was reconfigured in order to provide pages with a home away from home during their time in Washington.
-Administration and staff include the Page Program director, administrative assistant, four resident proctors, and one non-resident proctor.
+U.S. Senate pages reside at the Daniel Webster Senate Page Residence (Daniel Webster Hall).
+This facility was a former private funeral home at 300 Fourth Street, N.E., and was renovated / reconfigured to provide Senate pages with "a home away from home" during their memorable time serving in Washington.
+Administration and staff include the Senate Page Program director, administrative assistant, resident proctors, and one non-resident proctor.
+It is located near the newest Hart Senate Office Building, several blocks northeast of the U.S. Capitol, and adjacent other Senate Office Buildings.

 Pages are held to extremely high academic and moral standards.
+Some have even been dismissed for disrespectful or unbecoming behavior.
 They are subject to strict curfews, are prohibited from having personal cell phones or internet access at Webster Hall (with the exception of Senate computers used for school work), and maintain demanding schedules.
-Pages may be issued demerits, be required to have an earlier curfew, or be restricted to their dorm at certain hours for rule violations.
+Pages are issued demerits for forgetting to push in their desk chair, make their bed, leaving toiletries in the bathroom, leaving a mess in rooms/common spaces, or for eschewing curfew.
+If a page accrues 10 demerits, they are put on room restriction, and cannot roam outside of their room after 9:00 pm; the more demerits a page builds up, the more serious the consequences.
 Although pages are allowed to have personal electronic devices (excluding mobile phones), they may not take photographs or videos, given the confidential nature of their jobs.
 They are also strictly forbidden from speaking to members of the news media without the permission of the program director.

-The pages are provided living quarters at Webster Hall on two floors, one for boys and the other for girls, with a day room on each floor for social activity.
-All pages share furnished rooms with other pages, with four or six occupants.
+The pages are provided living quarters at Webster Hall on two floors, one for males and the other for females, with a day room on each floor for social activity.
+All pages share furnished rooms with other pages, with four to six occupants.

 School

 U.S. Senate pages (who serve during either of the semester programs) attend school located in the lower level of Webster Hall.
 The U.S. Senate Page School is accredited by the Middle States Association of Colleges and Secondary Schools.
 The Page School requires each student to enroll in four classes, in the various subjects of mathematics, science, English, and social studies.
 Foreign language tutoring is available.
 Usually the students receive 5 to 6 hours of homework each night.
 If they do not maintain at least a C in each class, they are subject to dismissal.

-Classes begin weekdays at 6:15 a.m., with class length depending on the Senate schedule.
+Classes begin weekdays at 6:15 am, with class length depending on the Senate schedule.
 Generally, school ends one hour and 15 minutes before the Senate convenes.
-If the Senate does not convene, or convenes at 11:00 a.m. or later, school ends at 9:45 a.m.
+If the Senate does not convene, or convenes at 11:00 a.m. or later, school ends at 9:45 am.
 It is possible to have classes as short as 20 minutes, or no classes at all.
 This is affected by what time the Senate convenes as well as what time it adjourned the previous day.
 If the Senate is in recess, classes may run as late as noon.